NathanVaughn/nathanv.me/content/projects/senior-design/index.md

 For my senior design, our team had to design, build, and fly an R/C aircraft designed to deliver a payload to a target a couple of miles away and return back to base.
-There were many design limitations in this project including a 9 foot maximum wingspan, and a 12 pound maximum takeoff weight.
-The payload was around shoebox sized and weighed 4 pounds and our budget was only about $200.
-Finally, the aircraft had to fit inside a Pelican case before launch.
+There were many design limitations in this project including a 9-foot maximum wingspan and a 12-pound maximum takeoff weight.
+The payload was around shoebox-sized, weighed 4 pounds, the aircraft had to fit inside a Pelican case before launch, and our budget was only about $200.

 Creating a design to drop a payload mid-flight that represented a 1/3 of the aircraft weight and could be repeatably disassembled and reassembled was no easy feat.
-I used SOLIDWORKS did all of CAD modelling for this project.
+I used SOLIDWORKS and did all of CAD modeling for this project.
 Everything was parametrically designed so that quick modifications could be made to test with CFD.

 {{< image_gallery >}}